rewardz/django_model_helpers/README.md

 ## Model Helpers

 Model helpers are small collection of django functions that make working with models easier.
+All functions here are compliant with pylint and has test cases with 100% code coverage.
-This doc describe each of these helpers
+This doc describe each of these helpers.

 ### __model\_helpers.upload_to__
 Pass `model_helpers.upload_to` as `upload_to` parameter for any FileField or ImageField.
 This will generates random file name and return it while keeping the original file extension. each model get its own storage folder named after model's name.

+`upload_to` function also block files with certain harmful extentions like "php" or "py" from being uploaded.

 __Sample usage:__